Efficient estimation of the modified Gromov-Hausdorff distance between unweighted graphs: Conclusion

 \section{Conclusion}

-The main contribution of this work is a feasible method for finding a lower bound on the Gromov--Hausdorff distances between finite metric spaces.
-The approach, based on the introduced notion of $d$-bounded curvatures, yields a polynomial-time algorithm for estimating the mGH distance.
+The main contribution of this work is a feasible method for finding a lower bound for the mGH (and therefore GH) distance between finite metric spaces.
+The approach, based on the introduced notion of $d$-bounded distance samples, yields a polynomial-time algorithm for estimating the mGH distance.
 The algorithm is implemented as part of Python \verb|scikit-tda| library for the case of compact metric spaces induced by unweighted graphs.
 It is also shown that in the case of unweighted graphs of order $N$ whose diameter scales at most logarithmically with $N$ the algorithm has time complexity $O(N^3 \log N)$.
-To the best of our knowledge, this is the first time a feasible algorithm is given for the broad class of graphs occurring in applications.

 To test the algorithm's performance, we applied it to both real and synthesized networks.
 Among the synthesized networks we tested, the best performance was observed for graphs with scale-free and small-world properties.
 We have also found that the algorithm performed well on the real-world email exchange, computer, and brain networks.
 The mGH distance was used to successfully detect outlying shapes corresponding to events of significance.
 This suggests that the proposed algorithm may be useful for graph shape matching in various application domains.